 Which Type of Dog Might Do Better With a Different Formula?

-While there’s technically no reason that a medium- or large-sized dog can’t eat this food, it may lack essential vitamins and minerals that these breeds require more of to thrive.
+While there’s technically no reason that a medium- or large-sized pooch can’t eat this dog food, it may lack essential vitamins and minerals that these breeds require more of to thrive.

 If you’re searching for a Purina formula for one of these types of dogs, consider looking into the brand’s large and giant breed recipes.
 Our favorites include:

 - Purina ONE SmartBlend Large Breed Adult Formula